abs-tudelft/sbd/manual/src/lab1/index.md

 # Lab 1

-In this lab, we will design and develop an application to process GDELT data.
+In this lab, we will design and develop an application to process [OpenStreetMap](https://www.openstreetmap.org) data.
+For a small subset of the planet (the Zuid-Holland provice of the Netherlands), the application should output a list of cities and [brewery](https://wiki.openstreetmap.org/wiki/Brewery) counts, ordered by the number of breweries.
-For a given amount of segments, the application should output the 10 most frequently mentioned topics contained in the `AllNames` column.
-The application will later be used in lab 2 to scale the analysis to the entire dataset.

-In lab 1, you will start by writing a Spark application that processes the GDELT dataset.
 You will run this application on a small subset of data on your local computer.
-You will use this to
+You will use this to:

 1.  get familiar with the Spark APIs,
 2.  analyze the application's scaling behavior, and